-Similar benefit may be realized in sensing with other multi-level quantum systems.
-An erasure qubit composed of a ${}^{3}P{0}$ state and a Rydberg state in an alkalineearth(-like) atom [15-18] can be used to measure electric fields.
+Similar benefit may be realized in sensing with other multilevel quantum systems.
+An erasure qubit composed of a ${}^{3}P{0}$ state and a Rydberg state in an alkaline-earth(like) atom [15-18] can be used to measure electric fields.
 A dual-rail superconducting erasure qubit [19-21] can be used to measure the coupling strength between the two constituent qubits.
 Finally, an erasure qubit based on the ground and the second excited state of a transmon [19] can be used to measure the transmon frequency (and potentially a magnetic field oscillating at a frequency larger than the frequency that dominates qubit dephasing) or a two-photon Rabi frequency coupling the two states.

-Additionally, quantum sensors may be used as spectator qubits, where they are embedded into a quantum computer among 'data qubits', which perform the actual quantum computation, to sense noise, drifts, and fluctuations [41]; this allows for feedback-based error-mitigation.
-Improving the performance of such sensors, by engineering erasure conversion, is a promising approach towards near-term error resilience.
+Additionally, quantum sensors may be used as spectator qubits, where they are embedded into a quantum computer among "data qubits" performing the actual quantum computation, to sense noise, drifts, and fluctuations [38], allowing for feedback-based error mitigation.
+Improving the performance of such sensors by engineering erasure conversion is a promising approach toward near-term error resilience.

-P.N., J.B., A.E., and A.V.G. were supported in part by AFOSR MURI, AFOSR, DARPA SAVANT ADVENT, NSF PFCQC program, ARO MURI, DoE ASCR Accelerated Research in Quantum Computing program (award No. DE-SC0020312), NSF QLCI (award No. OMA-2120757), U.S. Department of Energy Award No. DE-SC0019449, and the DoE ASCR Quantum Testbed Pathfinder program (award No. DE-SC00119040).
+Acknowledgments-We thank an anonymous referee for their helpful feedback, which improved our presentation of these results.
+P. N., J. B., A. E., and A. V. G. were supported in part by AFOSR MURI, AFOSR, DARPA SAVaNT ADVENT, NSF PFCQC program, ARO MURI, DOE ASCR Accelerated Research in Quantum Computing program (Award No. DE-SC0020312), NSF QLCI (Grant No. OMA-2120757), U.S. Department of Energy Award No. DE-SC0019449, and the DOE ASCR Quantum Testbed Pathfinder program (Award No. DE-SC00119040).
 Support is also acknowledged from the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.
-J.T. acknowledges support by NSF QLCI (award No. OMA-2120757).
-J.D., X.Z., and S.K. were supported by a Packard Fellowship for Science and Engineering, the Sloan Foundation, the Army Research Office through agreement number W911NF-21-1-0012, and the National Science Foundation under Grants No. 2143870 and 2326810.
+J.T. acknowledges support by NSF QLCI (Grant No. OMA-2120757).
+J. D., X. Z., and S. K. were supported by a Packard Fellowship for Science and Engineering, the Sloan Foundation, the Army Research Office through agreement No. W911NF-21-1-0012, and the National Science Foundation under Grants No. 2143870 and No. 2326810.